-Finally, arrange your paper cones in your desired way and glue them onto the burlap ribbon.
+Finally, arrange your paper cones in your desired design and glue them onto the burlap ribbon.

 Let your project rest for at least a day before wearing it.
 This should help cement your work and increase its durability.

-For this project I took inspiration from the heart dangle earrings Selena Quintanilla wore to the Tejano Music Awards.
+For these projects, I took inspiration from the heart-dangle earrings Selena Quintanilla wore to the Tejano Music Awards.

 The Basic Steps For Creating Paper Hearts